by Diana Damian Martin

 In Theatre and Change, Kélina Gotman proposes that we might think of theatre not only as a contemplative space, an unlatching of the real, but also as a ‘heightened space and time by which we might reflect, at the edge of the stage, between night and day.’
 A lot happens at the edge of the stage in Marathon: we imagine a running messenger; a speed-date with an impending disaster; we imagine a huge table, around which we might all sit; we are with the weirdness of false mirroring, my (our) own distracted gaze.
 History is always implicated, being made, and it takes theatre, which loves partiality and fragmentation, tentativeness and failure, to warp things back to shape, even temporarily.
 There is something engrossing about Marathon’s ability to both create contours, and make events porous; to both use fiction as a method, and dissolve its lure in the everyday.
 It’s hard not to love its desire, its collectivity, its intricacy: the loops and chorus lines of conflicted territories: civic, affective, imaginative.

-This text is a commissioned response to Marathon by Alan Fielden with JAMS (Jemima Yong, Alan Fielden, Malachy Orozco, Sophie Grodin), winners of The Oxford Samuel Beckett Theatre Trust Award 2018.
+This text is a commissioned response to Marathon by Alan Fielden with JAMS (Jemima Yong, Alan Fielden, Malachy Orozco, Sophie Grodin),performed at Pit Theatre, Barbican (20-29 September 2018), winners of The Oxford Samuel Beckett Theatre Trust Award 2018.
+Presented and co-produced by Barbican.
 Image by Helen Murray.